CrisztinaZudor/CrisztinaZudor/README.md

 - Exploring more about the potential of prompt engineering in AI.

 ## 👀 Interests
-Beyond the technical, I’m someone with passions and personality — and just enough existential spice to keep things interesting:
+Beyond the technical, I’m someone with passions and personality — and just enough existential spice to keep things interesting:<br>
-🌀 Powered by anime and manga: because great ideas don’t always wear suits, they sometimes wear capes and have tragic backstories.
+🌀 Powered by anime and manga: because great ideas don’t always wear suits, they sometimes wear capes and have tragic backstories.<br>
-🧠 A philosopher at heart: constantly wondering if free will is just bad UX, and whether I clicked “accept all cookies” on existence by mistake.
+🧠 A philosopher at heart: constantly wondering if free will is just bad UX, and whether I clicked “accept all cookies” on existence by mistake.<br>
-🐾 Animal lover: I fall in love at least once a day with a dog I’ll never see again.
+🐾 Animal lover: I fall in love at least once a day with a dog I’ll never see again.<br>
-🎧 Music is my emotional Wi-Fi
+🎧 Music is my emotional Wi-Fi<br>